Korean & Profit: The Perks of Entering South Korea’s Growing Market

-Amongst some of the economic projects the President Lee has implemented in South Korea is the Green Growth initiative: a new development plan that sets its goal on making South Korea a leader in the market for environmentally clean technology.
-Foreign entrepreneurs and companies working in this industry can capitalize o this initiative by working within the Korean market to increase awareness of their product or brand.
-Since the green marketplace is one of the fastest growing in the 21st century, many foreign upstarts could benefit from South Korea’s ambition.
+Amongst some of the economic projects President Lee implemented during his term (2008-2013) in South Korea was the Green Growth initiative: a development plan that aimed at making South Korea a leader in the market for environmentally clean technology by 2050.
+Foreign entrepreneurs and companies working in this industry can capitalize on this initiative by working within the Korean market to increase awareness of their product or brand.
+Since the green marketplace is one of the fastest-growing in the 21st century, many foreign upstarts could benefit from South Korea’s ambition.
 And with the cultural emphasis put on education with a low employment rate for recent graduates, established green companies can find driven and educated recruits right out of school prepped and ready for innovation.

-While on the topic of young people fresh out of school, it’s a good thing to point out that the formal closed economic climate of South Korea is being challenged by the new ideas of the youths bucking the system.
+While on the topic of young people fresh out of school, it’s a good thing to point out that the former closed economic climate of South Korea is being challenged by the new ideas of the youths bucking the system.
 With a number of university graduates remaining unemployed months after graduation, faith in the large corporations that have dominated the Korean market is decreasing.
-Importance in foreign-language learning in students means the youth culture is experience a greater world-view and becoming more prone to adapt Western work culture.
+Importance in foreign-language learning in students means the youth culture is experiencing a greater world-view and becoming more prone to adapting to the Western work culture.
 This open mindset is bleeding into the economic climate making this one of the most open times in their history, a great opportunity for foreign businesses looking to get in on the ground floor.

-The marketplace in South Korea has been a traditionally closed one difficult for foreign business to enter.
-But the emerging openness not only provides opportunity for foreign businesses to get in on the ground floor of this particular country, it also serves as a springboard for expanding into other Asian markets.
-Success in South Korea means becoming more visible in the larger Asian markets such as China or even getting insight into other up and coming Asian markets.
+The marketplace in South Korea has been traditionally difficult for foreign businesses to enter.
+But the emerging openness not only provides an opportunity for foreign businesses to get in on the ground floor of this particular country, but it also serves as a springboard for expanding into other Asian markets.
+Success in South Korea means becoming more visible in the larger regional markets such as China or even getting insight into other up and coming Asian markets.

-As of 2014, free trade between Australia and South Korea will be implemented under the Korea-Australia Free Trade Agreement or KAFTA.
+Since 2014, free trade between Australia and South Korea has been implemented under the Korea-Australia Free Trade Agreement or KAFTA.
+With this pact, Australia will provide South Korea with access to 100% of its market by 2021.
 This means highly improved trade between the two countries without high tariffs on exported goods.
-The same relationship between New Zealand and South Korea has existed since 2009 in regards to many products with the exception of some agricultural production.
-However since the countries are counter-seasonal, this could change in the near future.
+The same relationship between New Zealand and South Korea has existed since 2015 in regard to many products with the exception of some agricultural production.

 While the South Korean market is opening, there are still elements of the old school way of thinking lingering.
 Networking and connections are still highly necessary aspects of growing a business in South Korea and the official business language is Korean, which will probably not change anytime soon.
-So if you’re looking to expand into the South Korean market learning the language is a must.
-If you’re looking for ways to begin your education or find a class in your area, feel free to contact Language Trainers with your questions.
-If you have a background in Korean, check out our Korean language level test to test out your Korean proficiency.
+So, if you’re looking to expand into the South Korean market, learning the language is a must.
+If you’re looking for ways to begin your education or find a class in your area, feel free to explore our Korean courses.
+If you have a background in Korean, check out our Korean language level test to test out your proficiency in the language.